Transfer marking in PocketSmith

 Dealing with incorrect transfer marking

-However, when a transaction is assigned by automatic categorization from the bank feed to a transfer category, this transaction is simultaneously marked with the transfer icon.
-Then, if that same transaction is run against your filters and category rules and reassigned to a different (non-transfer) category, that transaction won't have the transfer icon removed during this process.
+If you have automatic categorization from the bank feed turned on, and your transactions are being incorrectly assigned to a transfer category, these transactions are simultaneously marked with the transfer icon.
+However, if you manually reassign a transaction to a different (non-transfer) category, that transaction won't have the transfer icon removed during this process, and you'll also need to remove this manually.